castor-labs/php-lib-uuid/README.md

-echo $parsed instanceof Uuid\Version4; // Prints: true echo $parsed instanceof Uuid\Version3; // Prints: false echo $parsed instanceof Uuid\Version5; // Prints: false echo $parsed->equals($uuid); // Prints: true
+echo $parsed instanceof Uuid\Version4; // Prints: true echo $parsed instanceof Uuid\Version3; // Prints: false echo $parsed instanceof Uuid\Version5; // Prints: false echo $parsed instanceof Uuid\Version6; // Prints: false echo $parsed->equals($uuid); // Prints: true
 ```

 The same API is available for `Uuid\Version3` and `Uuid\Version5`.

-`Uuid\Version1` provides an extended API that can return the different components that form it.
+`Uuid\Version1` and `Uuid\Version6` provides an extended API that can return the different components that form it.

 `Uuid\Version2` will not be implemented.